Hiking, Fishing and Camping in Burnsville, N.C.

-Yancey County is home to waterfalls, campgrounds, backroads, hiking trails, clean rivers, and six of the 10 highest peaks in Eastern America.
+Yancey County is home to waterfalls, campgrounds, backroads, hiking trails, clean rivers, and six of the 10 highest peaks in the eastern United States.

-Located in southern Yancey County, Mount Mitchell (6,684 feet) is the highest mountain East of the Mississippi River.
+Located in southern Yancey County, Mount Mitchell (6,684 feet) is the highest mountain east of the Mississippi River.
 It was designated the first state park in North Carolina in 1916.
-Today it features an observation platform on the summit next to Elisha Mitchell’s grave, and an interpretive museum with historical and environmental exhibits.
-The restaurant, concession stand and gift shop are open May thru October.
-Campground has 9 tent sites only.
+Today it features an observation platform on the summit next to Elisha Mitchell’s grave and an interpretive museum with historical and environmental exhibits.
+The restaurant, concession stand and gift shop are open May through October.
+The campground is limited to only nine tent sites.

 Winding along the southern edge of Yancey County, the Blue Ridge Parkway gives travelers an amazing view of the Black Mountains and the South Toe River Valley.
-Stretching for nearly 500 miles through the mountains of North Carolina and Virginia – and not one single redlight – the Blue Ridge Parkway is one of the best scenic drives in America.
+Stretching nearly 500 miles through the mountains of North Carolina and Virginia without a single red light, the Blue Ridge Parkway is one of the best scenic drives in America.

 Snakeroot Ecotours offers custom tours of one of the wildest and most scenic corners of Western North Carolina.
-We invite you into astoundingly diverse habitats and reveal the mysteries of the Southern Appalachian Mountains.
-More info at www.snakerootecotours.com.
+They invite you into astoundingly diverse habitats and reveal the mysteries of the Southern Appalachian Mountains.
+See more info at www.SnakeRooteCoTours.com.

-The Burnsville-Yancey Chamber of Commerce and Visitor Center is located at 106 West Main Street.
-Inside you’ll find a helpful staff and lots of information on attractions, lodging, shopping, dining, and local businesses & services.
-Visitor Center and office open Monday thru Friday 9am to 5pm.
+The Burnsville-Yancey Chamber of Commerce and Visitor Center is located at 106 West Main Street in Burnsville.
+Inside you’ll find a helpful staff and lots of information on attractions, lodging, shopping, dining and local businesses and services.
+The Visitor Center and office are open Monday through Friday from 9 a.m. to 5 p.m.
 Call (828) 682-7413.